YiannisBourkelis/zoplog/README.md

 ## Usage

 - The Python logger will start capturing network traffic and logging the requests to the database.
 - Use the PHP web interface to view the logged data and manage unwanted content.
+- Access the real-time dashboard for live monitoring and analytics.

+## Features

+- **Real-time Network Monitoring**: Live dashboard with 2-second updates
+- **Traffic Analysis**: Detailed breakdown of allowed vs blocked requests
+- **System Resource Monitoring**: CPU, memory, disk, and network usage tracking
+- **Interactive Charts**: Visual representation of traffic patterns and system metrics
+- **Blocklist Management**: Web interface for managing content filters
+- **NFTables Integration**: Advanced firewall rule management
+- **RESTful API**: Centralized data access through `/api/realtime_data.php`

 ## Contributing

+We welcome contributions to ZopLog!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on:

-Feel free to submit issues or pull requests to improve the project.
+- How to submit issues and pull requests
+- Code standards and best practices
+- Copyright assignment requirements
+- Security vulnerability reporting

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+### Copyright Notice

+Copyright 2025 Yiannis Bourkelis.
+All contributors assign their rights to the project maintainer.

+## Support

+- Report bugs and request features through GitHub Issues
+- For security vulnerabilities, please contact the maintainer directly
+- Documentation and setup help available in the project wiki